suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### Manifest Component ID {#manifest-id}

-In complex systems, it may not always be clear where the root manifest should be stored; this is particularly complex when a system has multiple, independent root manifests.
+In complex systems, it may not always be clear where the Root Manifest should be stored; this is particularly complex when a system has multiple, independent Root Manifests.
 The manifest component ID resolves this contention.
-The manifest-component-id is intended to be used by the root manifest.
+The manifest-component-id is intended to be used by the Root Manifest.
 When a dependency manifest also declares a component ID, the dependency manifest's component ID is overridden by the component ID declared by the dependent.

 The following CDDL describes the manifest component ID: